567WebSystems/project2alpha/semester_Proj_567.md

 ## Problem

-People nowadays integrate a lot of technology into organizing their daily lives such as note reminders or a virtual calendar and much more.
-Although these technologies come in handy, they still require a fair amount of manual work.
-There are many businesses that deal with clients who schedule appointments daily using some sort of appointment style system.
-What if those appointments can be scheduled quicker by the user themselves without the need to manually input those appointments on the other end.
-The problem here is that there should be faster way to have those scheduled appointments on a users calendar without the need to do a lot of typing.
+People nowadays integrate a lot of technology into organizing their daily lives.
+These include note reminders, electronic planner apps, virtual calendars and much more.
+Although these technologies come in handy they still require a fair amount of manual work.
+There are many businesses that deal with clients who set up appointments daily, using some sort of scheduling system.
+What if users could schedule those appointments faster — without the need to manually input those appointments on the other end.
+The problem here is that there should be faster way to have those scheduled appointments on a user's calendar — without the need to do a lot of typing.

 ## Appetite

-The appetite for this project should only be a six-week cycle focusing primarily on the core functionality of sending data from a form to the users calendar.
+The appetite for this project should only be a six-week cycle focusing primarily on the core functionality of sending data from a form to the user's calendar.
 After the six-week cycle, the time will be used for testing as well as site design.

 ## Solution

 A solution for this project is to create an appointment scheduling type of web system that allows the users to fill out a form and have that data transfer to a calendar.
-Essentially, users would use their Google accounts or an account they sign up with to fill out a form which then would submit to the calendar of the person they're trying to make an appointment with.
+Essentially, users would use their Google account (or other account, after sign-up) to fill out a form which then would submit to the calendar of the person they want to make an appointment with.
 With this solution, clients will be able to set up their own appointments with anyone that uses this web system without the other end having to document those appointments manually.

-Ideally the Google API would be used to allow users to authenticate their own Google accounts and post data under their alias as well as an API that would be able to return data from a users calendar to provide available times for appointments.
+Ideally the Google API would be used to allow users to authenticate their own Google accounts and post data under their alias.
+There would also be an API which retrieves data from a user's calendar to provide available times for appointments.

 ### Login
 ![login_view1](https://user-images.githubusercontent.com/21226482/73808395-677a7800-4795-11ea-813d-e8717856cef7.jpg)